satya-das/cib/README.md

 1. There is always a top level namespace with name `__zz_cib_`, reason for this is mentioned before.
 2. There are namespaces with same name as class name (e.g. for class A there is a namespace A).
 That's the way CIB arranges IDs of entities.
 Going forward we will see lots of uses of namespace in code generated by CIB.
 3. For every method IDs there is a comment starting with `//#=`.
 It is meant for next run of CIB which uses these comments to identify previously assigned IDs to methods.
-So, in the next run if the path of the ID file is provided to CIB it will ensure that IDs of entities don't change. **This is very important part of CIB that guarantees forward compatibility of C++ componenets.**
+So, in the next run if the path of the ID file is provided to CIB it will ensure that IDs of entities don't change. **This is very important part of CIB that guarantees ABI stability of C++ componenets.**
 4. ID names corresponding to methods end with an integer.
 It is for ensuring unique name for overloaded methods.
 5. ID names are created for default constructor, copy constructor, and destructor even when they were not present in original class definition.
 We will shortly know why.
 6. ID name for constructor starts with `__zz_cib_new`, for copy constructor it is `__zz_cib_copy`, and for destructor it is `__zz_cib_delete`.
 These are the names CIB gives.